Rare but beautiful: The art of snow

 French Impressionist painter Pierre-Auguste Renoir

 To paint Rooftop View (Snow Effect), Gustave Caillebotte studied the rooftops of Paris on a dreary winter afternoon.
-In his unique composition, snow blankets everything in the iconic cityscape—every mansard roof, dormer window, and chimney stack.
-Empty streets heighten the feeling of frozen silence.
+His unique composition captures snow as it blankets everything in the iconic cityscape—every mansard roof, dormer window, and chimney stack.
+The empty streets below only heighten the feeling of frozen silence.

-In contrast, Winter; Woman with a Muff captures a fleeting moment of transcendent beauty.
-Impressionist Berthe Morisot shows us a Parisian women bundled up in the colors of the season, ready to brave a winter snowstorm.
-One art critic said, “I have seen nothing more delicate in painting.”
+In contrast, Winter; Woman with a Muff captures a fleeting moment of beauty.
+Impressionist Berthe Morisot presents a Parisian women bundled up in the colors of the season, ready to brave a winter snowstorm.
+As one art critic famously noted, “I have seen nothing more delicate in painting.”

 Mademoiselle Morisot has reduced painting to its simplest expression.
 Everything is hardly indicated, and everything is charming.
 But, honestly, she leaves too much to the imagination.
 It is time to put an end to this pursuit, unless one wishes to reduce painting to a dreamlike state.